 “That’s where the future of all the jobs are, [and] we are grossly underrepresented,” she says.

 Lozada pauses, musing on the lofty goals of her fledgling institution.
 “And why does it really matter, at the heart of it all?” she asks.
-“Success is an entitlement; once you become entitled to something, it’s impossible for anyone to take it away from you.”If you like what you just read, click HERE to donate now.
+“Success is an entitlement; once you become entitled to something, it’s impossible for anyone to take it away from you.”To support journalism like this, donate to the Texas Observer.